 I continued and explained the situation to him and he agreed to have a mechanic come out to take another look.
 Surprisingly, when I threw a bit of attitude towards him for the first time, his completely changed.
 Now suddenly John Hodgman was polite and agreeable and even wore a smile on his face when we spoke.
 I guess some people just don’t realize how inappropriate their behavior is until they get a negative reaction from it.

-Oh yeah, btw, Airstream needs to spend some of that service center money to upgrade their plumbing in the building.
+Oh yeah, btw, Airstream needs to spend some of that service center money to hire a licensed plumber and upgrade their plumbing in the building.
 That brown rusty water coming out of the bathroom faucet is not good for business.

 A mechanic named Kevin came out to troubleshoot the brakes with me.
 And guess what, Kevin is very knowledgeable and extremely nice to deal with.
 He patiently spent time working with me and testing the brakes.
 He said that sometimes these brake shoes take a bit of time to set in when they are new.
 He also agreed to pull it into a bay just to double check the work just in case.